 Lily Goodman, center, at the Great Wall

-The trouble started on a group trip to Southern China.
-Six hours away from her host home and an ocean away from her family, Lily started to vomit blood.
+After settling into her new home, Lily took a group trip to Southern China.
+Hours away from her host home and an ocean away from her family, Lily started to vomit blood.

-“While in Southern China, Lily ended up getting some kind of gastrointestinal virus, maybe food poisoning.
-We didn’t know,” said Davis.
-“First, they took her to the village doctor.
+“In southern China, Lily ended up getting some kind of gastrointestinal virus, maybe food poisoning – we didn’t know,” Davis said.
+“First they took her to the village doctor.
 Then they transferred her in an ambulance for three hours to a closer, regular hospital.
 It was very scary.
 When I got off the phone, I was just sitting there thinking, ‘What am I going to do?
 I don’t speak the language.
 My kid is way over there.’”

 Lily begins her junior year in China

-Given the language barrier, Davis and her husband, Robert, did not understand the test results that were being sent over.
+Given the language barrier, Davis and her husband Robert did not understand the test results they were receiving regarding the condition of their daughter.

 On the recommendation of Global Rescue, the Chinese hospital kept Lily and continued to give her fluids.

-Finally, Lily was released from the hospital.
-She traveled back to Beijing with plans to see a doctor there.
-Following her recovery, Lily finished the semester and returned home to the U.S.
+Once Lily was released from the hospital, she traveled back to Beijing with plans to see a doctor.
+Following her recovery, Lily was able to finish out the semester abroad before returning home to the United States.

-Looking back, Davis noted, “It was a horrible experience but Global Rescue made it lot easier for me.”
+“It was a horrible experience but Global Rescue made it lot easier for me,” Joan said.